dotcypress/rpool/readme.md

 * `poolOptions` - Pool options
   * `min`: minimum number of connections to keep in pool at any given time.
 If this is set >= max, the pool will silently set the min to equal `max`. (default 1)
   * `max`: maximum number of connections. (default 10)
-  * `idleTimeoutMillis`: the minimum amount of time that an object may sit idle in the pool before it is eligible for eviction. (default 30 seconds)
+  * `testOnBorrow`: should the pool validate resources before giving them to clients. (default true)
+  * `acquireTimeoutMillis`: max milliseconds an acquire call will wait for a resource before timing out. (default 10 seconds), if supplied should non-zero positive integer.
   * See [generic-pool docs](https://www.npmjs.com/package/generic-pool).

 **Example:**